Skip to content

 Menu

-The River Thames is rising and the Taplow flow control structure on the Jubilee River is being opened to divert flood water away from Windsor, Eton and Maidenhead.
+Today the River Thames is rising and the Taplow flow control structure on the Jubilee River is being operated to divert flood water away from Windsor, Eton and Maidenhead.
+These actions affect water levels downstream.
+Today’s date happens to be 27/1/2026 and below is a record (a snapshot) of the graphical detail available at that time.
+Please note that if you follow the links below – the graphs will be different because time has moved on.

 THE TAPLOW GAUGE